Roswell (TV series): Season two

-As Max is angry toward Liz and her investigations.
-He grows closer to Tess, and they end up sleeping together.
-Tess discovers that she is pregnant and informs Max that alien pregnancies last about a month.
-The baby can't survive on Earth, so the aliens make a collective decision to leave the planet, with the knowledge gleaned from the Destiny translation.
-Everyone has 24 hours to say their goodbyes.
-Max and Liz make a last-ditch effort to find Alex's killer.
-Isabel dances with Alex's spirit at his grave.
-Michael and Maria make love for the first time.
-Just before the aliens are to leave, Maria and Liz realize that Tess mind-warped Kyle, who is able to recall Alex's death.
-Michael decides at the last minute that he'd rather stay on Earth with Maria and exits the Granilith.
-Liz rushes in to tell Max that Tess was the one who killed Alex.
-Tess reveals that she mindwarped Alex to translate the book.
-Nasedo made a deal with Kivar: Tess can return home safely as long as she's carrying Max's child, but she must turn over Max, Isabel, and Michael to Kivar.
+Angry at Liz's investigations of the aliens, Max sleeps with Tess who falls pregnant.
+Tess says alien pregnancies last a month and that the baby will not survive on Earth, and for the sake of the baby Max, Michael, Isabel and Tess prepare to travel to their home planet.
+As they say goodbyes to their human friends, Michael and Maria make love for the first time and Max and Liz make a last-ditch effort to find Alex's killer.
+Liz discovers that Tess is the villain, having brainwashed Alex to translate the Destiny book and is responsible for his death.
+It is revealed Nasedo made a deal with Kivar: Tess can return home safely as long as she's carrying Max's child, but she must turn over Max, Isabel, and Michael to Kivar.
 Max lets Tess go and the gang watches as Tess leaves Earth via the Granilith.
 Maria realizes Michael stayed for her.
 Max tells Liz he loves her and now must save his son.